 VIPs in London are treated like nowhere else; the city can provide them with everything and anything; truly a James Bond-esque lifestyle.
 As part of our London Lifestyle series, London-Post would like to give you a tour of our great city from the point of view of the locations that would certainly interest Mr Bond.
 We would like to invite you to join us and delve into London’s most exclusive casinos.

 London has plenty of abundancies; perhaps too many to count.
 And certainly, when it comes to luxury casinos, there is no place like London.
 The English capital arguably has some of the most glamourous and suave casinos in the entire world, but not just anybody is allowed in.
+Since the city has established a perfect atmosphere for gamblers, it’s not a problem to find a UK casino not on Gamstop here as well.
 Here is a look inside some of London’s most exclusive casinos.

 The Ritz was established in May 1906, by César Ritz, a Swiss hotelier who also founded the Carlton hotels.
 The Ritz is one of the best-known places in London and is praised by many as being the height of English grace and style.
 The casino itself can be found in the affluent area of Piccadilly and is located in the basement of the hotel, which was formerly the Ritz Bar and Grill.
 You can expect to find European roulette, blackjack, baccarat, and three card poker tables.
 Gaming can be enjoyed in the main casino, or in one of the three private gaming salons for a more intimate and personal experience.